lucasjinreal/yolov7_d2/readme.md

 ## 🆕 News!

+- **2022.04.23**: We finished the int8 quantization on SparseInst!
+It works perfect!
+Download the onnx try it our by your self.
 - **2022.04.15**: Now, we support the `SparseInst` onnx expport!
 - **2022.03.25**: New instance seg supported!
 40 FPS @ 37 mAP!!
 Which is fast;
 - **2021.09.16**: First transformer based DETR model added, will explore more DETR series models;